Mariamkassab/End-to-End-DevOps-Project-Infra/README.md

 * The project is about creating a private cluster and deploy Jenkins, and deploy as app using Jenkins pipeline.
 * I used google cloud provider,created the infra using Terraform, and deployed Jenkins on the GKE using Ansible.

+## Terraform components:

+* VPC
+* Two subnets one for GKE and the other for the private-bastion
+* GKE cluster
+* IAP
+* NAT Gatway and Router
+* Service Account
+* private-bastion wuth its automation file

 ## Commands to run Terraform:
 ```